Government of Tanzania through District Councils

 MCDI also collaborate with all District Authorities where it operates

 We work closely with the Tanzania Country Office of the World Wide Fund for Nature (WWF-TCO).
-WWF-TCO support wildlife conservation activities across Tanzania, and have a particular interest in conserving the East African Coastal Forests, fragments of which are found throughout MCDI's operational area.
-As well as supporting MCDI financially, WWF-TCO have utilised their political connections several times in support of MCDI's work, setting up meetings and helping clear bureaucratic blockages.
+WWF-TCO support conservation activities across Tanzania, and have a major interest in conserving forest as a whole and East African Coastal Forests in particular, fragments of which are found in most MCDI's operational area.
+As well as supporting MCDI financially, WWF-TCO have utilised their technical expertise in support of MCDI's work

 United States Forest Service